PriyankaJhamb/PriyankaJhamb/MicrosoftAzure.md

 ## Microsoft Azure Fundamentals
-Microsoft Azure is a cloud computing platform.
+- Microsoft Azure is a cloud computing platform.
+- It is a consumption-based model. (works on operational expenditure rather than on capital expenditure).
+#### This consumption-based model has many benefits, including:
+1. No upfront(paid in advance) costs.
+2. No need to purchase and manage costly infrastructure that users might not use to its fullest potential.
+3. The ability to pay for more resources when they're needed.
+4. The ability to stop paying for resources that are no longer needed.

-Temporary Azure portal environment called the sandbox.
+#### Temporary Azure portal environment called the sandbox.

-The main two services are provided by the cloud service provider:)
+#### The main two services are provided by the cloud service provider:)
 1. Compute Power
 2. Storage
 3. Application